 The South Sound ESTUARIUM is one of the opportunities South Sound Estuary Association provides our community that supports resident and visitor exploration of our unique south Puget Sound environment and ways we can each be stewards of this special place, our waters and the creatures who live here.
 This summer we have visitors of all ages, from the local area, surrounding counties and other states.

 There is something for everyone to enjoy at the ESTUARIUM!

-If you can help support the Estuarium financially, donations are appreciated and tax-deductible.
+If you want make a donation they are welcome and tax-deductible.
 South Sound Estuary Association is a 501(c)(3).

 If you can make a donation to support the ESTUARIUM, please send a check made out to SSEA, P. O. Box 2182, Olympia, WA 98507 or use the donate button on this website.

 Volunteer: complete Volunteer Form and return to Nate Bernitz, Operations Manager, firstname.lastname@example.org.

 THE DREAM – a permanent South Sound Estuarium location near the water in downtown Olympia